tlycode/multi-agent-system/README.md

 and delegate to the appropriate task agent (web or CRM).

 ## Sample input/output
+As of now, the output only contains logs of what is happening with the various agents and not what a user/customer would expect to see.

 Input: `Find me info on Acme company and check if John Doe is a contact there.`

 Output: